Russian Court Hands Down Heavy Sentences To Leftists - UrduPoint

 Russian Court Hands Down Heavy Sentences To Leftists

-Viktor Filinkov, 25, and Yuli Boyarshinov, 28, were accused of belonging to the "Network" terrorist group, which prosecutors said plotted an armed uprising during the presidential election in 2018 and terror attacks during that year's World Cup.
+Viktor Filinkov, 25, and Yuli Boyarshinov, 28, were accused of belonging to the "Network" terrorist group, which prosecutors said plotted an armed uprising during the 2018 presidential election and terror attacks during that year's World Cup.

-Filinkov was jailed for seven years while Boyarshinov was handed five years and six months, an AFP reporter in the Saint Petersburg military court said.
+Filinkov was jailed for seven years while Boyarshinov was handed a sentence of five years and six months, an AFP reporter in the Saint Petersburg military court said.

 The maximum sentence for affiliation with a terror group in Russia is 10 years.

-Supporters of the two men alleged they were victims of a security services' conspiracy, law enforcement overreach and torture.
+Supporters of the two men alleged they were victims of a conspiracy fabricated by the security services, in addition to law enforcement overreach and torture.

 Both men intially pleaded guilty, but Filinkov retracted his confession after saying it was given under duress and that he was beaten and subjected to electric shocks in detention.